CharafsProjects/chocolate_peanuts/README.md

 I've collected information like
 - color
-- weight in gramm
+- weight in gram
-- length in millimetre
+- length in millimeter
-- width in millimetre
+- width in millimeter
 - brand

-This data can be used for analysis exercieses or to train supervised machine learning algorithm, like e.g. a decision tree.
+This data can be used for analysis exercises or to train supervised machine learning algorithm, like e.g. a decision tree.

 Have Fun!